Meirdrarel/galcin/README.md

 # name

 ### What is it?
-(name) fit velocity model from velocity field of galaxy seen with MUSE.
+GalCin: Galactic Cinematic, fit a velocity model from observed velocity field of galaxy.

 ### Model